ondemandenv/ondemandenv.github.io/articles/k-d-tree.md

 This gap between theoretical clarity and practical implementation explains why microservices architectures often end up as distributed monoliths[3].

-## Why Greenfield Projects Are Actually the Most Difficult
+## Why Systems Fail: The Fundamental Partitioning Problems

+### The Greenfield Paradox

 Contrary to popular belief, greenfield projects represent the highest risk and greatest difficulty when it comes to partitioning strategy[7].
 This counterintuitive reality stems from the fundamental challenge of selecting initial partitioning dimensions.